junxit/us-congress-bills-115/metadata.md

 - 2018-03-22 — Senate amendment proposed (on the floor): Amendment SA 2225 proposed by Senator McConnell for Senator Lankford.(consideration: CR S1973; text: CR S1973)
 - 2018-03-22 — Senate amendment submitted
 - 2018-03-22 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2018-03-23 — Message on Senate action sent to the House.
+- 2018-03-26 — Received in the House.
+- 2018-03-26 — Referred to the House Committee on Education and the Workforce.